Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 # Understand the structure of exchange data

-This tutorial will help with understanding on how the data is structured using assets and relationships and the role of snapshots and revisions:
+This tutorial will help you understand how the data is structured using assets and relationships, and the role of snapshots and revisions:

 - [Intro](#intro)
 - [Data Graph](#data-graph)